 The problem

-Flo's main goal for H1 2026 was to improve retention for perimenopause mode.
+Flo's main goal for H1 2026 was to improve engagement and retention for perimenopause mode.
 Two new features, Perimenopause Score and Menopause Timeline had been released.

 Score helped users track the severity of their perimenopause symptoms and offer relief options.
 Timeline helped users see where they were in the menopause ‘journey’.